decretist/Dissertation/Chapter1/chapter1.markdown

 students.
 The *universitas scholarium* emerged around 1190 as an organization of the non-Bolognese law students resident in the city, and rapidly developed a complex constitution rather like that of contemporary communes."
-(J. K. Hyde, “Bologna, University Of,” in *Dictionary of the Middle Ages*, ed.
+J. K. Hyde, “Bologna, University Of,” in *Dictionary of the Middle Ages*, ed.
 Joseph R. Strayer, vol. 2 (New
-York: Scribner, 1982), 311).
+York: Scribner, 1982), 311.

 Oxford: "The origins of the university are shrouded in obscurity."
-(Damian Riehl Leader, “Oxford University,” in *Dictionary of the Middle Ages*, ed.
-Joseph R. Strayer, vol. 9 (New York: Scribner, 1982), 320).
+Damian Riehl Leader, “Oxford University,” in *Dictionary of the Middle Ages*, ed.
+Joseph R. Strayer, vol. 9 (New York: Scribner, 1982), 320.
 "Oxford probably developed in the twelfth century out of an informal group of masters teaching near St. Mary's Church.
 Among the first known masters was Theobald of Étampes, who was lecturing before 1100 (ca.